jquery/learn.jquery.com/page/code-organization/concepts.md

 $( document ).ready( myFeature.init );
 ```

-The first thing you&rsquo;ll notice is that this approach is obviously far longer
+The first thing you'll notice is that this approach is obviously far longer
-than the original &mdash; again, if this were the extent of our application, using an
+than the original — again, if this were the extent of our application, using an
 object literal would likely be overkill.
-Assuming it&rsquo;s not the extent of our
+Assuming it's not the extent of our
-application, though, we&rsquo;ve gained several things:
+application, though, we've gained several things:

-- We&rsquo;ve broken our feature up into tiny methods.
+- We've broken our feature up into tiny methods.
 In the future, if we want to
-  change how content is shown, it&rsquo;s clear where to change it.
+  change how content is shown, it's clear where to change it.
 In the original
   code, this step is much harder to locate.
-- We&rsquo;ve eliminated the use of anonymous functions.
+- We've eliminated the use of anonymous functions.
-- We&rsquo;ve moved configuration options out of the body of the code and put them in
+- We've moved configuration options out of the body of the code and put them in
   a central location.
-- We&rsquo;ve eliminated the constraints of the chain, making the code easier to
+- We've eliminated the constraints of the chain, making the code easier to
   refactor, remix, and rearrange.

 For non-trivial features, object literals are a clear improvement over a long
 stretch of code stuffed in a `$( document ).ready()` block, as they get us
 thinking about the pieces of our functionality.
-However, they aren&rsquo;t a whole
+However, they aren't a whole
 lot more advanced than simply having a bunch of function declarations inside of
 that `$( document ).ready()` block.